- Download the Amphibian Identification Guide from ARG UK so you can recognize the different frog, toad and newt visitors to your pond this Spring.

 - See the differences between Smooth Newts and Great Crested newts which is important as Great Crested Newts are protected.
 Read more on our Tips and Advice page.

 - They will all have been hiding in log piles and bug houses or anywhere protected where they can safely remain in a dormant state during the recent cold weather.

 This is a really detailed but easy to use set of images from Amphibian and Reptile Conservation (www.arc-trust.org) that shows you the differences between the amphibian species, their males and females, their spawn and their young.

-Please complete the PondNet Spawn Survey 2018 with any sightings you have of Frog or Toad spawn.
+Please complete the PondNet Spawn Survey with any sightings you have of Frog or Toad spawn.
 You can also return to this site over the coming months and see the map of the UK as the sightings marked move across the country according to the temperatures in different areas.
 Our grandchildren love to watch this map change over time and it is an easy way to help them understand more about nature.
 The Amphibian Identification Guide is well illustrated for use by children.

 You will notice on the #SpawnSurvey Map that there were many sightings of frog spawn around England and Wales by 26th February (before the snow came) but only toad spawn sightings in Cornwall.